Last Updated on January 22, 2021 by Celeste

 We started on our first day with a walk around the old fortifications.

-We also walked all around the upper town.
-We did this in the evening because it was too hot during the day for the children.
+Our route included a visit to the upper town.
+It’s best to do this in the evening.
+During the day it was very hot for the children.
 Be careful because some parts here are dangerous and steep.
 I hiked the path from the castle until the Gefira by myself during the day and I much enjoyed the beautiful views.

 See the churches